vpetersson/py-agilecrm/README.md

-# AgileCRM Python library
+# Agile CRM Python library
-Python library for [AgileCRM](https://www.agilecrm.com/) based on the [rest-api documentation](https://github.com/agilecrm/rest-api)
+Python library for [Agile CRM](https://www.agilecrm.com/) based on the [rest-api documentation](https://github.com/agilecrm/rest-api).

 ## Status
 The is something I hacked together one night.
-It should be considered work-in-progress, so use with care.
+This library should be considered work-in-progress, so use with care.

 ## Installation
 Clone the repo as a sub-module inside your project.